vedangit/vedangit/README.md

 <img src = "Elegant Black Blue Light Coming Soon Banner.gif"/> <br/>
 #  💫 About Me:
-🌱 I’m currently learning: Deep Learning<br>
+🌱 I’m currently working on: Deep Learning, Django<br>
 ✍ I write technical blogs on Dev.to! (also a trusted member there <3) <br>
 ✨ I love solving minor inconveniences with code.
 Tell me a minor inconvenience you face in your daily life, and i'll try building something to solve it.